Enriching practitioners' relationships to their clients and themselves

 Do you long for a space where you can ask other massage therapists...
 How do I say...?
 What would you do if...?
 How do you handle it when...?

-In a field that can be isolating, a consultation group provides a opportunity to connect with peers in a unique way.
-Space is limited so please contact me to be sure to reserve your spot.
+In a field that can feel lonely, a this group provides a opportunity to connect with peers in a unique way.

 Consultation can help create and sustain a practice that prioritizes practitioner well-being and high-quality, ethical client care.